AsPrisc/Priscilla/Research.md

 ---

 My name: Astrid Priscilla Martinez-Cedillo.
-I am a PhD candidate at the Vision Lab in Essex based at the Department of Psychology in the University of Essex, UK.
+I am a PhD candidate at the Vision Lab in Essex based at the Department of Psychology, University of Essex, UK.
 I am under the supervision of Tom Foulsham and Kevin Dent.

-Hobbies: Playing around with some data and trying to make my codes run. :)  I love to dance, cycle, walk, read and dance again.
-As of March 2019, I started in the yoga world :) - I am quite excited, and relaxed.
+Hobbies: Playing around with some data and trying to make my codes run.
+I love to dance, cycle, walk, read and dance again.
+As of March 2019, I started in the yoga world - I am quite excited, and relaxed.

 Qualifications: Master in Science (Research Master in Cognitive Neuropsychology) VU Amsterdam (2015) Associate Fellowship Higher Education Academy (AFHEA).

-I am learning/using: (1) R studio for data analysis and visualisation, (2) MATLAB for creating stimuli (PsychToolbox and Saliency Toolbox), and (3) Unity & Blender with Body Creator, simply curiosity.
+I am learning/using: (1) R studio, (2) MATLAB, (3) HTML and Java for running online experiments, (4) Unity & Blender with Body Creator, simply curiosity.

-Member: (1) Vision Lab Essex (2) Colchester R Group (3) POWER Providing Opportunities for Women in Education Research (4) Essex Open Science Working Group (5) Sociedad Mexicana de Psicologia (6) Vision Science Society.

 # My Research: